You are here

 Get Rid of Medicines Safely

-- Many communities have a medicine take-back program.
+- Clean out your medicine cabinet.
+Reduce the risk of kids getting into medicine by getting rid of unused or expired medicine.
+Many communities have a medicine take-back program.
 This is an easy way to get rid of your unused or expired medicines.

-- To dispose of it yourself, put the medicine into a sealable plastic bag.
-If the medicine is a solid, such as a pill or liquid capsule, add water to dissolve it.
+- To dispose of it yourself, pour the medicine into a sealable plastic bag.
+If the medicine is a pill, add water to dissolve it.
 Then add kitty litter, sawdust or coffee grounds to the plastic bag.
 You can add anything that mixes with the medicine to make it less appealing for children or pets.

 - The Food and Drug Administration (FDA) says that certain medicines are so dangerous they should be flushed down the toilet.